 4. Activating the immune system is a phrase that is a throw-away for naturopaths and quacks.
 Ask anyone with allergies or rheumatoid arthritis.
 An active immune system is not a good thing and depending on your definition, may well lead to a cancer, like say… lymphoma, a cancer of the immune system.
 Let’s face it, we all need a well-regulated immune system, but “activation” is meaningless in any scientific context.

 5. Anyone who tries to market an innovative pharmaceutical product as a supplement is selling snake oil, plain and simple.
 The FDA evaluates specific therapeutic claims for specific pathological entities.
 They do not even evaluate absolute efficacy, drugs only need to demonstrate superiority over placebo.
 No such regulation exists for supplements, so many companies that do not have the ability to go through a rigorous review and demonstrate scientific merit will circumvent the process and come to market as a supplement.
-With the notable exception of nutritional deficiencies, there is usually no merit to claims that vitamins, supplements or minerals cure cancer, heart disease or any other disease.
-The idea that taking something as simple as a supplement may be appealing but has no basis in fact, since it is still an exogenous product, natural or otherwise.
+With the notable exception of nutritional deficiencies, there is usually no merit to claims that vitamins, supplements or minerals cure cancer, heart disease or any other disease, except maybe obesity and weight loss issues supplemented by means of ECA stack, etc. The idea that taking something as simple as a supplement may be appealing but has no basis in fact, since it is still an exogenous product, natural or otherwise.

 The principles of critical assessment are to assess date, author, quality of the publication and citations.
 Biological plausibility is important in assessing a scientific article, along with the link between the data and the claims made.
 This can be applied to journalistic information as well and when claims are expansive or vague, skepticism should take over.
 Any attempt to circumvent well-established processes to verify and certify scientific findings completely invalidates the speaker’s credibility in my mind.
 Being skeptical means you will believe only a small fraction of what you read, but this is not necessarily a bad thing.
 There is very little truth in much of what you come across on a daily basis, but there is plenty of hype and plenty of reasons for people to try and attract your attention.